Dahir16/dahircodes/README.md

 # dahircodes.com
-This is a custom bussiness website
+This is a custom website